The Perfect 4 Days in Venice Itinerary

 Located next to the Palazzo Ducale, Saint Mark's Basilica also served as a chapel for the Doge.
 It later turned into a cathedral church in 1807.

-🏨 Stay in close proximity to Saint Marks Basilica
+🏨 Accommodations near Saint Marks Basilica

 Campanile di San Marco